webxdc/hello/README.md

 ## Further Hints and Troubleshooting

+### Limitations

+Due to the nature of most browsers and how they scope `localStorage`, each emulated peer will get the same `localStorage`.

+To really test the storage usage of your Webxdc, bundle the app and test it in Delta Chat directly where all peers get their own `localStorage`.
+Alternatively, use the more advanced [webxdc-dev](https://github.com/webxdc/webxdc-dev) tool.

 ### Type-checking and completion

 If you are using VSCode you can have autocompletion and type-checking even without using TypeScript by adding these two lines to your JavaScript source files: